OrshiKozek/Project3-Chess/README.md

 Pieces can now be moved.
 I kind of cheated and arbitrarily followed the order of the moved pieces from the input file.
 I used this order to move the different pieces around.
 Therefore the moving code only works for this specific input file.

-I still don't entirely understand how exceptions work, so I do not know if my exceptions are correct.
+I still don't entirely understand how exceptions work, so I do not know if my OutOfBoardException is correct.
+I didn't have time to create the other exception.